markteicher/DRAGOS-OT-Splunk-App/OT_Glossary.md

 device.
 ICS systems are usually comprised of a tapestry of embedded devices.

+##Field Device:
-Field Device: Industrial
+Industrial
 equipment that controls actions or measurement.
 Field devices can include sensors, actuators, and valves.

-Fieldbus I/O Modules: An
+## Fieldbus I/O Modules:
-interface module between a
+An interface module between a
 central processor and industrial machinery.
 They allow field input devices like sensors and switches to communicate with field output devices like valves, drives and indication lights.

+## 5 Critical Controls:
+SANS Institute
-5 Critical Controls: SANS Institute identified five critical controls for organizations to align ICS/
+identified five critical controls for organizations to align ICS/
 OT cybersecurity with their IT cybersecurity readiness.
-These five controls are: 1.
-ICS incident response plan, 2.
-A defensible architecture, 3.
-OT-specific visibility and monitoring, 4.
+These five controls are:

+1. ICS incident
+response plan,

+2. A defensible
+architecture,

+3. OT-specific
+visibility and monitoring,

-Secure remote access, 5.
-Riskbased vulnerability management.
+4. Secure remote access,
+5. Risk based vulnerability management.

-Human Machine Interface (HMI):
+## Human Machine Interface (HMI):
 A hardware or software interface in which an operator can interact with an industrial controller.
 HMIs can include everything
 from physical control panels to software-based dashboards.

-Industrial Automation and
+## Industrial Automation and Control System (IACS):
-Control System (IACS): A
+A
 synonymous term for an
 industrial control system (ICS) used by the ISA/IEC 62443 series of standards.

-Industrial Control System (ICS):
+## Industrial Control System (ICS):
 A generalized term that refers to the broad class of systems used to control and monitor industrial